Home > docs > plugins v2 > Git and GitHub Task

 - log: "Got ${response.branchList.size()} branches: ${response.branchList}"

 repository.
-The output of the action is stored in a variable tagList
+The output of the action is stored in a variable tagList.
+It can be

 used at a later point in the flow.

-: name of GitHub repository for which you want to get the tag list.getTagList
+org: name of GitHub organization where your repository is located.repo: name of GitHub repository for which you want to get the tag list.getTagList Returned Fields:

 default: